Jake Layman: Minnesota Timberwolves (2019–2022)

 On July 8, 2019, Layman signed a 3-year, $11.5 million contract with the Blazers and was subsequently traded to the Minnesota Timberwolves as a part of a sign-and-trade deal in exchange for the draft rights to Bojan Dubljević.

 On September 15, 2022, Layman signed with the Boston Celtics.
 He was waived on October 15.

 On November 9, 2022, Layman signed with Baxi Manresa of the Liga ACB.
 On November 15, however, the club terminated his contract due to a herniated disc.

-SeaHorses Mikawa (2023–present)
+SeaHorses Mikawa (2023–2026)

 On June 30, 2023, Layman signed with SeaHorses Mikawa of the Japanese B.League.

+Sendai 89ers (2026–present)

+On June 18, 2026, it was announced that Layman had signed a contract with the Sendai 89ers for the 2026–27 season.

 National team career

 In the summer of 2012, Layman was on the under-18 United States national team that defeated Brazil for the gold medal in the FIBA Americas championship.
 He played more than expected due to an injury to Sam Dekker.
 Layman played 12 minutes per game and averaged nearly eight points and four rebounds per game.
 In an opening round game versus Mexico, Layman led the U.S. team in scoring with 18 points.